 - Pray for me.
 God hears, and I need His help.

 - Let me be a kid.
 I learn through play.
 I don’t want to be scheduled all the time.
 I will grow up soon enough.
 Don’t rush it.

 - Have patience.
 I don’t get it yet.
 My brain can’t get the words to express how I feel, and I’m learning about how this life works.
 Sometimes I act without thinking because I don’t understand the consequences.
 This will get better.

 - Ask questions.
-I’ll open up more if you ask question rather than giving opinions.
+I’ll open up more if you ask questions rather than giving opinions.

 - Let me experience consequences.
 I need to learn about cause and effect, and you are doing me a disservice when you rescue me all the time.
 Read more about the dangers of substitution parenting here.

 - Be present.
 I know there is something appealing about that screen of yours, but I want you to look at me and really hear me.
 I feel like Facebook is more important to you than I am.

 - Love my dad.
 This makes me feel secure and makes me respect him too.
 Read this one tip that will transform your marriage.